Lockheed Martin RQ-170 Sentinel

 The Lockheed Martin RQ-170 Sentinel, nicknamed Wraith, is an American unmanned aerial vehicle (UAV) developed by Lockheed Martin and operated by the United States Air Force (USAF) for the Central Intelligence Agency (CIA).
 While the USAF has released few details on the UAV's design or capabilities, defense analysts believe that it is a stealth aircraft fitted with aerial reconnaissance equipment.
 Introduced in 2007, it was deployed to Afghanistan in late 2007, and to South Korea two years later, in September 2009.
 Some images and details of the aircraft were released after Iran captured an RQ-170 in 2011.
 It has a flying wing design, and uses a single engine, speculated to be either a General Electric TF34 turbofan or a Garrett TFE731.

 Development

 The RQ-170 Sentinel was developed by Lockheed Martin's Skunk Works as a stealth unmanned aerial vehicle (UAV).
-Journalists have noted design similarities between the RQ-170 and previous stealth and UAV programs such as the RQ-3 DarkStar and Polecat.
+Journalists have noted design similarities between the RQ-170 and previous stealth and UAV programs such as the Lockheed Martin RQ-3 DarkStar and Polecat.
 An Air Force official said, "It's the same concept as [the RQ-3] DarkStar, it's stealthy, and it uses the same apertures and data links, only it's bigger."
 It is a tailless flying wing aircraft with pods built into the upper surface of each wing.
-According to the US Army Training Circular 3-01.80, the Sentinel has a wingspan of 65 ft 7 in, and is 14 ft 9 in long.
+According to the United States Army Training Circular 3-01.80, the Sentinel has a wingspan of 65 ft 7 in, and is 14 ft 9 in long.
 In a December 2012 report, journalist David Axe stated that "20 or so" RQ-170s had been built.